Best Hiking Backpacks 2024 - Outdoors Magic

 I tested the majority of the backpacks that are featured here, along with all of the ones that didn’t make this list too.
 The ones I didn’t test, which were mainly the women’s models, were assessed by members of our gear team who you’ll see in the pictures within this article.
 I had the final say on which items were chosen for this round up, making my selections based on things like volume flexibility and adjustment, carrying comfort, load management, durability and features.
 I also considered overall value and factors relating to the sustainability of the product.

-OM editor Will with the Osprey Kestrel in the Cairngorms.
+Will Renwick using the Osprey Kestrel in the Cairngorms.
 Photo: Dave Macfarlane

 Price: £160